-\subsection{Sensitivity Study}
+\subsection{Sensitivity study}

-The \texttt{xRAGE}-RadChem analysis presented so far refers to the capsule design illustrated in \cref{fig:design}, that includes a $10\,\rm atomic\,\%$ \isotope[10]{B} dopant level and a $0.3\,\rm atomic\,\%$ \isotope[40]{Ar} concentration in the ablator.
-An accurate determination of the Boron and Argon concentrations in the manufactured N201115-001-999 capsule is however very challenging.
-We examined sensitivity to the \isotope[10]{B} dopant level (within few percent) in our simulations, but we found little change in the simulated neutron yields and RadChem results.
-Changes in the Argon concentration, instead, result in larger modifications of the implosion and burn properties (see \cref{tab:40ar_conc}).
+The \texttt{xRAGE}-RadChem analysis presented so far refers to the capsule design illustrated in \cref{fig:design} that includes a $10\,\rm at.\,\%$ \isotope[10]{B} dopant level and a $0.3\,\rm at.\,\%$ \isotope[40]{Ar} concentration in the ablator.
+An accurate determination of the boron and argon concentrations in the manufactured N201115-001 capsule is, however, challenging.
+In order to assess the sensitivity of our simulations to variations in the boron and argon concentrations, we ran few extra scenarios.

+We first changed the \isotope[10]{B} dopant level up to twice the design value (up to $20\,\rm at.\,\%$).
+This does not significantly modify the implosion dynamics.
+Bang time remains unchanged, and ion, electron, and radiation temperatures are subject to minimal variations throughout the implosion.
+The total DT$n$ yield decreases by at most $\sim6\%$, implying a similar change to the \isotope[41]{Ar} signal.
+Changes to the nitrogen (gamma) yield are linearly proportional to the increased (decreased) concentration of boron (beryllium), as one might have naively expected.
+A $25\%$ uncertainty on the boron concentration will imply a $\sim20\%$ uncertainty on the predicted $\alpha$-induced reaction yields, with almost no change to the other relevant physical quantities.

-Adding Argon results in the ablator becoming more diffuse during the coasting phase, likely an effect of the increased opacity.
+Changes in the argon concentration, instead, are less trivial and result in larger modifications of the implosion and burn properties (see \cref{tab:40ar_conc}).
+Adding argon results in the ablator becoming more diffuse during the coasting phase, likely an effect of the increased opacity.